-• ,

 Function Number of Arguments Generic Name Specific Name Type of Argument Type of Result

+Bit extraction 3 IBITS INTEGER1 INTEGER1

+IIBITS INTEGER2 INTEGER2

+JIBITS INTEGER4 INTEGER4

+KIBITS INTEGER8 INTEGER8

-Bit set 2 IBITSET INTEGER1 INTEGER1
+Bit set 2 IBSET INTEGER1 INTEGER1

 IIBSET INTEGER2 INTEGER2

 JIBSET INTEGER4 INTEGER4

 KIBSET INTEGER8 INTEGER8

 Bit test 2 BTEST INTEGER1 LOGICAL4

 BITEST INTEGER2 LOGICAL2

 BJTEST INTEGER4 LOGICAL4

 BKTEST INTEGER8 LOGICAL8

 Bit clear 2 IBCLR INTEGER1 INTEGER1

 IIBCLR INTEGER2 INTEGER2

 JIBCLR INTEGER4 INTEGER4

 KIBCLR INTEGER8 INTEGER8

+Table A-1 (continued) Intrinsic Functions ----------------------- --------------------- a.
+INT, IFIX, IDINT and IQINT return the default INTEGER precision, which can then be assigned to any integer type.

-- a.
-INT and IFIX return type INTEGER2 if the -i2 compile option is in effect; otherwise, the result type is INTEGER4. - b.
-When NINT or IDNINT is specified as an argument in a subroutine call or function reference, the compiler supplies either an INTEGER2 or an INTEGER4 function depending on the -i2 command line option (see Chapter 1 of the Fortran 77 Programmer's Guide). - c.
-The IABS, ISIGN, IDIM, and integer MOD intrinsics accept either INTEGER2 arguments or INTEGER4 arguments, and the result is the same type. - d.
-The result for MOD, AMOD, and DMOD is undefined when the value of the second argument is zero. - e.
-If the value of the first argument of ISIGN, SIGN, or DSIGN is zero, the result is zero. - f.
+b.
+When NINT or IDNINT is specified as an argument in a subroutine call or function reference, the compiler supplies either an INTEGER\2 or an INTEGER\4 function depending on the -i2 command line option (see Chapter 1 of the Fortran 77 Programmer's Guide).

+c.
+The IABS, ISIGN, IDIM, and integer MOD intrinsics accept either INTEGER\2 arguments or INTEGER\4 arguments, and the result is the same type.

+d.
+The result for MOD, AMOD, and DMOD is undefined when the value of the second argument is zero.

+e.
+If the value of the first argument of ISIGN, SIGN, or DSIGN is zero, the result is zero.

+- f.
 The result of INDEX is an integer value indicating the position in the first argument of the first substring which is identical to the second argument.
 The result of INDEX('ABCDEF', 'CD'), for example, would be 3.
 If no substring of the first argument matches the second argument, the result is zero.
-INDEX and ICHAR return the result type INTEGER2 if the -i2 compile option is in effect; otherwise, the result type is INTEGER4. - g.
-The character relational intrinsics (LLT, LGT, LEE, and LGE) return result type LOGICAL2 if the \$log2 (see Chapter 11) compile option is in effect; otherwise, the result type is LOGICAL4. - h.
-The value of the argument of SQRT and DSQRT must be greater than or equal to zero.
-The result of CSQRT is the principal value with the real part greater than or equal to zero.
-When the real part is zero, the imaginary part is greater than or equal to zero. - i.
-The argument of ALOG and DLOG must be greater than zero.
-The argument of CLOG must not be (0.,0.).
-The range of the imaginary part of the result of CLOG is: -p <imaginary part <p.
+INDEX and ICHAR return the result type INTEGER\2 if the -i2 compile option is in effect; otherwise, the result type is INTEGER\4. - g.
+The character relational intrinsics (LLT, LGT, LEE, and LGE) return result type LOGICAL\2 if the \$log2 (see Chapter 11) compile option is in effect; otherwise, the result type is LOGICAL\4.